CNES/demcompare/docs/source/command_line_user_guide.rst

 * ``input_path_2``: Filepath to the second input.
 Should either be a point cloud or a mesh.
 * ``output_dir``: Directory path to the output folder where to save results.

-Finally, you can launch the following commands to activate the virtual environment and run the evaluation:
+Finally, you can run the following commands to activate the virtual environment and run the evaluation:

 .. code-block:: bash

     source venv/bin/activate
-    cars-mesh evaluate /path/to/config_evaluate.json
+    cars-mesh-evaluate /path/to/config_evaluate.json

 *N.B.: To run the example above, you need to run the example reconstruction pipeline first (cf previous section)*